0llievr/Neomon/phase1/README.md

 ## Caveats

-Due to the COVID-19 outbreak, students were advised to stay indoors for the rest of the Spring 2020 semester.
-This also meant that human experiments are not allowed nor possible.
+Due to the COVID-19 outbreak, students and the general public have been advised to stay indoors for the rest of the Spring 2020 semester.
+The implications of this were that human experiments were not allowed nor possible.
 As a result, we resorted to using mock data since it was the next best thing we had access to.

 ## Personas